 Sea Hunt boats are wildly popular for good reason.
-But there’s still room for upgrades, and Sea Hunt owners purchase lots of parts and materials from Boat Outfitters to customize their boats.
+Sea Hunt owners purchase lots of parts and materials from Boat Outfitters to customize their boats.
 This article highlights 5 of the coolest upgrades.

-As is often the case with center console fishing boats, his 2021 Sea Fox 248 Commander had plenty of storage in and forward of the console but not much in the cockpit, where fishing tackle and tools are most commonly needed.
-The obvious solution was to add tackle storage under the aluminum-framed leaning post.
+As is often the case with center console fishing boats, his 2021 Sea Fox 248 Commander had plenty of storage in the front of the console but not much in the cockpit, where tools are most commonly needed.
+The obvious solution was to add tackle storage!

 Over the years, the carpeted plywood ski locker lid gradually deteriorated on a 2001 Wellcraft 200SS.
 Smith was already familiar with Starboard as a fabrication material so he knew he could cut and shape it with the common woodworking tools in his garage.

 If there’s one thing you can count on when refitting a boat with updated electronics, it’s that the new units won’t fit in the same cutouts as the old ones.
-That means marine electronics shops like NautiNav, often have to figure out how to cover old cutouts before installing new units.
+That means NautiNav, often has to figure out how to cover old cutouts before installing new units.

 Installing a Boat Outfitters inset, face-mount storage unit is well within the abilities of most DIYers, but it does require a bit of forethought and careful measurement.